Asset Division: Deciding Who Gets What

 Another asset that may be divided differently is a family business.
 A family business has the most value in many cases when it is run by one spouse or the other.
 A sale due to divorce may net in little cash.
 Usually the spouse who was most active in the business will buy the other out.
 In this situation, a business will be valued by a professional.

-Get an Asset Division Attorney On Your Side
+Get an Asset Division Lawyer On Your Side

-Due to the complex nature of asset division in Florida, it is absolutely critical to have a knowledgeable attorney in your corner.
-The Orlando divorce attorneys at the law firm of Goodblatt · Leo are happy to help guide you through the time-consuming process.
+Due to the complex nature of asset division in Florida, it is absolutely critical to have a knowledgeable lawyer in your corner.
+The Orlando divorce lawyers at the law firm of Goodblatt · Leo are happy to help guide you through the time-consuming process.
 Contact us today via phone or on our website to set up an initial appointment.